Cushendall: Hurling

-Golf

-Cushendall Golf Club is a small nine-hole course primarily aiming to improve short game.
-The course is located in a valley with the Abhainn Dala (River Dall) running through its centre to the sea.

 Sailing

-Established in 1951, Cushendall Sailing & Boating Club is the ideal place to learn basic introductory, as well as advanced Sailing skills.
-The club is situated in Red Bay and the views of the surrounding Glens of Antrim make a stunning backdrop for those on the waves.
-Cushendall CSBC has a sailing school which runs throughout the summer using RYA's learn-to-sail scheme.
-The school welcomes all ages and abilities, ensuring progression is achieved by each individual student.
+Established in 1951, Cushendall Sailing & Boating Club (CSBC) is situated in Red Bay.
+CSBC has a sailing school which runs throughout the summer using RYA's learn-to-sail scheme.
+The school teaches all ages and abilities.

-Running
+Other sports

-The second Saturday of August each year during the Heart of the Glens Festival the Lurig Run takes place.
-This challenge is a 3.5 mile run consisting of a 1500 ft climb up the face of the Lurigethan mountain.
-Growing in popularity among the running elite, it is seen as one of the most challenging organised runs in Northern Ireland.
-400 people compete each year.
+On the second Saturday of August each year, during the Heart of the Glens Festival, the Lurig Run takes place.
+This is a 3.5 mile run consisting of a 1500 ft climb up the face of the Lurigethan mountain.

+Cushendall Golf Club is a small nine-hole course located in a valley with the Abhainn Dala (River Dall) running through its centre.

 Tourism

 Holiday accommodation in the area ranges from Self Catering to Bed & Breakfast and caravan and camping.
 Cushendall has three caravan and camping sites.

-Cushendall offers a diverse range of shops, which offer local gifts and crafts, as well as many other items.
+Cushendall has a number of shops, which offer local gifts and crafts, as well as many other items.

 There is also an annual vintage car rally which is held in the village.